Dirac quantization and baryon intrinsic frequencies in hypersphere soliton model: Intrinsic frequencies of pulsating baryons

-{\arabic{section}.\arabic{equation}} In this section we investigate the baryon mass genesis in the HSM.
+{\arabic{section}.\arabic{equation}} In this section, we investigate the baryon intrinsic frequencies in the HSM.
 To do this, we introduce an additional term proportional to the first class constraint $\tilde{\Omega}_{2}$ into $\tilde{H}$ in (\ref{hct61}) to obtain the equivalent first class Hamiltonian